ligato/docs/docs/tutorials/07_vpp-connection.md

 #### 1. Binary API

+!!! note
-Note: this step is only explanatory and can be skipped
+    This step is only explanatory and can be skipped

 The GoVPP is in general a toolset for the VPP management, providing high-level API for communication with GoVPP core and sending and receiving messages to/from the VPP via adapter - a component between GoVPP and the VPP, responsible for sending and receiving binary-encoded data via the VPP socket client (by default, but the VPP shared memory is also available when needed).
 It also provides a bindings generator for VPP JSON binary API definitions - the **binapi-generator**.